outerbounds/airflow-on-minikube/README.md

 ### Creating a Test Airflow Dag from a Metaflow flow
 1. Install the metaflow (With airflow support) (TODO:)

-2. Since we have [added the AWS related environment variables](#authentication-setup) to `afsecret` we can just run the below command to create the `firstdag.py`  :
+2. Since we have [added the AWS related environment variables](#namespace-and-authentication-setup) to `afsecret` we can just run the below command to create the `firstdag.py`  :

 ```bash
 python flows/card_flow.py --with kubernetes:secrets='["afsecret"]' airflow create dags/firstdag.py
 ```

 ### Getting Access to Airflow UI
-Run the below command to port forward the UI from the minikube cluster.
-After running the command you can access the UI at `http://localhost:8080`
+The below command forwards traffic from port 8080 on the airflow-webserver container to port 8080 on the local machine.
+After running the command you can access the Airflow UI at `http://localhost:8080`
 ```bash
 kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow
 ```

 ### Getting Access to Metaflow UI
-Run the below command opens a tunnel to the metaflow ui.
-Once running the command, type `localhost` in the browser to access the metaflow UI.
+The below command opens a tunnel to the metaflow ui.
+After running the command you can access the Metaflow UI at `http://localhost`
 ```bash
 minikube tunnel
 ```